-In order for us to meet these challenges and rise to our opportunities, we are going to have to change course.
-If not, we believe we are destined for a result we will regret and which will not put our state and fellow citizens in a position to be competitive in the years ahead.
+In order for us to meet these challenges and rise to our opportunities, we must change course.
+If not, we believe Coloradans are destined for a result that will seriously impare the ability of our fellow citizens to be competitive in the years ahead.

 We will need to proceed, over time, with a course correction.
 We believe it will require more investment, with increased focus on priorities, creativity and accountability for results.
-We believe it will also require us to innovate and think differently to increase access to higher education for students of all ages and circumstance, to strengthen our educational pipeline into college, and to achieve more effective governance.
+We believe it will also require us to innovate and think differently to increase access to higher education for students of all ages and circumstance, to strengthen our educational pipeline into college, and to achieve more effective statewide coordination.